-From time to time, the Registrar of Lobbyists issues public reports on topics specific to lobbying and the Lobbyists Registration Act.
+From time to time, the Registrar of Lobbyists issues public reports on topics specific to lobbying and the Lobbyists Transparency Act.

 |Apr 23, 2012||Developing a code of conduct for lobbying in British Columbia||The purpose of this paper is to stimulate thought and discussion amongst stakeholder groups and the general public about whether British Columbia should have a lobbyist code of conduct, and, if so, what effects it might have, and how such a code might best be enforced.
 We invite members of the public and interested stakeholders to participate in this consultation by reading this paper and responding to the questions contained therein and/or providing relevant feedback concerning a lobbyist code of conduct.|